brihiramine/Technical-Writing-Sample/writing-samples/boolean-search-indeed.md

    - Filter a search to include phrases and keywords
    - Combine multiple searches so one doesn't have to hunt for results independently

-But what are the commands, exactly?
-The three most basic command terms are as follows:
+The key to Boolean searches are three basic operators:
 **AND, OR,** and **NOT**
  - **AND** combines terms so that all the listed terms appear in the search result (*technical* **AND** *writer*)
  - **OR** combines terms so that at least one of the listed terms appears in the search result (*writer* **OR** *writing*)